cb-technologists/blog/content/posts/tekton-jx-orchestration.md

                   - jx-staging

 ```

 If we clone the same [petclinic-kaniko repo](https://github.com/dcanadillas/petclinic-kaniko) into our local directory we can do the following (working from local):

 - Deleting any Git repo reference from the local cloned directory with `rm -r ./git` so we are working for sure from a local copy
-- Include the previous `jenkins-x.yml` file that simulates de `maven-build` and `kaniko-build` tasks from our previous Tekton example
+- Include the previous `jenkins-x.yml` file that simulates de `maven-build`, `kaniko-build` and `kubectl-deploy` tasks from our previous Tekton example
 - Import the project with Jenkins X from the local directory:

   ```bash
   $ jx import --git-username dcanadillas --org jx-dcanadillas -m YAML